-If you are training using bodyweight movements only and you’re NOT doing chin-ups, then you’re doing your arms a major disservice.
+If you’re training exclusively with bodyweight movements and you’re NOT doing chin-ups, then you’re doing your arms a major disservice.

-In this calisthenics bicep workout essentially chin-ups are doing bicep curls with your own weight.
-The best part about them, and why they are far and away the #1 overall movement is because they are so adaptable.
+In this calisthenics bicep workout, chin-ups are essentially doing bicep curls with your own weight.
+The best part about them, and why they’re the #1 overall movement is because they are so adaptable.
 They can literally be done anywhere.

 They can be done in the gym, at home (if you have a bar), or even in the park (using a sturdy tree).